Stonewall riots: Police raid

 The sign left by police following the raid is now on display just inside the entrance.

 At 1:20 a.m. on Saturday, June 28, 1969, four plainclothes policemen in dark suits, two patrol officers in uniform, Detective Charles Smythe, and Deputy Inspector Seymour Pine arrived at the Stonewall Inn's double doors and announced "Police!
 We're taking the place!"
 Two undercover policewomen and two undercover policemen entered the bar early that evening to gather visual evidence, as the Public Morals Squad waited outside for the signal.
 Once ready, the undercover officers called for backup from the Sixth Precinct using the bar's pay telephone.
 Stonewall employees do not recall being tipped off that a raid was to occur that night, as was the custom.
 The music was turned off and the main lights were turned on.
 Approximately 200 people were in the bar that night.
 Patrons who had never experienced a police raid were confused.
 A few who realized what was happening began to run for doors and windows in the bathrooms, but police barred the doors.
 Michael Fader remembered, "Things happened so fast you kind of got caught not knowing.
 All of a sudden there were police there and we were told to all get in lines and to have our identification ready to be led out of the bar."

 The raid did not go as planned.
 Standard procedure was to line up the patrons, check their identification and have female police officers take patrons they perceived to be women to the bathroom to verify their sex.
 The officers would then arrest any trans women or drag queens.
 The women refused to go with the officers and the men in line refused to produce their identification.
 The police decided to take everyone present to the police station, after separating those suspected of cross-dressing in a room in the back of the bar.
-All parties involved recall that a sense of discomfort spread very quickly, started by police who assaulted some of the lesbians by "feeling some of them up inappropriately" while frisking them.
+All parties involved recall that a sense of discomfort spread very quickly, beginning with police who assaulted some of the lesbians by "feeling some of them up inappropriately" while frisking them.

 When did you ever see a fag fight back? ...
 Now, times were a-changin'.
 Tuesday night was the last night for bullshit ...
 Predominantly, the theme [w]as, "this shit has got to stop!"